-Thousands of homes in Virginia and beyond run on propane heat — if yours is one of them, knowing how much fuel you need to keep on hand is essential.
+Thousands of homes run on propane heat — if yours is one of them, knowing how much fuel you need to keep on hand is essential.
 Running out suddenly, particularly in the middle of a long winter, is inconvenient, expensive and can potentially cause damage to your heating system.
 To help our customers make more informed fuel choices, on this page, we’ve prepared an overview of the average propane use for a typical Virginia home.

 Factors to Consider

 Propane has many uses in the home — from heating to powering stoves, dryers and other appliances.
 How your home is set up and how much you use each appliance will all affect your average monthly fuel needs.
 Here’s a rundown of typical propane usage rates for some of the most common home fixtures:

 - Furnaces: 1 gallon per hour

 - Water heaters: ~1.5 gallons per day

 - Fireplaces: 1 gallon every 3 hours

 - Dryers: less than 1 gallon per day